 Discrimination against men

-In the 1990s and early 21st century some people argued that there was discrimination against boys and men in certain areas, including education, and the custody of children after divorce.
+In the 1990s and early 21st century some people argued that there was discrimination against boys and men in certain areas, including education and the custody of children after divorce.
 In another area – health – men became concerned about lack of action on prostate cancer and male suicide.
-They initiated campaigns around men’s rights to custody of their children when parents' partnerships ended and men’s health issues.
+They initiated campaigns around men’s health issues and men’s rights to the custody of their children when parents' partnerships ended and .

 Responses to discrimination

-In the 1960s, 1970s and 1980s there was another explosion of activism, this time focusing on broad cultural issues, the representation of women in politics, employment issues, and sexuality and reproductive rights.
+In the 1960s, 1970s and 1980s there was another explosion of activism, this time focusing on broad cultural issues, political representation, employment issues, and sexuality and reproductive rights.
 Outside these periods work to bring about change continued.
-For example, struggles over different pay rates for women and men in the same job and low pay for women-dominated occupations occurred from the 1950s into the 21st century.
+For example, different pay rates for women and men in the same job and low pay for women-dominated occupations were contested from the 1950s into the 21st century.
 Māori women have actively supported women’s and Māori rights since the mid-20th century.
 However, there was no steady improvement, and discrimination sometimes grew worse in certain areas.

 Human Rights Commission Act 1977

 These bursts of activism prompted legal change.
-Open discrimination on the basis of sex – for example, in employment – has been unlawful since the Human Rights Commission Act 1977 was passed.
-The Human Rights Act 1993 barred discrimination on grounds of sexual orientation, pregnancy, marital status (including living in a de facto relationship) and family status (including having or not having responsibility for care of children or other dependants).
+Open discrimination on the basis of sex – for example, in employment – has been unlawful since the passage of the Human Rights Commission Act 1977.
+The Human Rights Act 1993 barred discrimination on grounds of sexual orientation, pregnancy, marital status (including living in a de facto relationship) or family status (including having or not having responsibility for the care of children or other dependants).

 The 21st century